Cluster Software

 Useful Singularity Container repositories

-Pre-built containers are also available in external repositories and can be loaded to the DCC using singularity pull
+Pre-built containers are also available in external repositories and can be loaded to the DCC using singularity pull or singularity build commands.

 Creating your own apptainer containers